 Co-op games can reward you like no other genre.
 Games offer up magic in lots of different guises, but working with a friend to achieve a goal is, arguably, where they really shine.
-So what are the titles that will really pull friends together and offer the best co-operative group-based thrills?
+So what are the titles that will really pull friends together and offer the best cooperative group-based thrills?

 The great thing about the best PC games involving co-op play is that you’re not restricted to a genre – as long as there’s room for two controllers on a split screen or some perfectly coordinated play over a headset, co-op games can be found among the best sandbox games, relaxing games, or even horror games.
-These are some of the very best co-op games for you to share with your favourite people.
+These are some of the very best co-op games for you to share with your favorite people.

 The best co-op games in 2023 are: